 Tiger Woods has played in 327 PGA Tour events and has won 79 times.
 He did not win 248 times.

-In the 2013 LPGA Thailand, the then 17-year old Ariya Jutanugarn, made a triple bogie on the last hole to lose by a stroke.
-When interviewed afterwards, Jutanugarn would say: “I am sorry not have lived up to my country’s expectations”.
-In April at the ANA Inspiration, Jutanugarn squandered a two shot advantage with three holes left to drop into 4th place.
+In the 2013 LPGA Thailand, the then 17-year old Ariya Jutanugarn, made a triple bogey on the last hole to lose by a stroke.
+When interviewed afterward, Jutanugarn would say: “I am sorry not have lived up to my country’s expectations”.
+In April at the ANA Inspiration, Jutanugarn squandered a two-shot advantage with three holes left to drop into 4th place.
 Earlier this month Jutanugarn became the first player from Thailand to win on the LPGA Tour when she won the Yokohama Tire LPGA Classic.
 Last week the 20-year old won the Kingsmill Championship Jutanugarn for her second victory in a row.
-At this week’s Volvik Championship, Jutanugarn dominated and won by 5 strokes with a four day total of 15-under par, winning for the third consecutive time (becoming the first player in professional golf to ever win their first 3 events, back-to-back-to-back).
+At this week’s Volvik Championship, Jutanugarn dominated and won by 5 strokes with a four-day total of 15-under par, winning for the third consecutive time (becoming the first player in professional golf to ever win their first 3 events, back-to-back-to-back).
 No apologies necessary.

-Jason Day had finished in the Top 3 of 5 Major Championships with his latest “failure” coming at the 2015 Open Championship when he missed a 20 foot putt on the 72nd hole that would have put him in the playoff.
-Day won the following week at the Canadian Open by making birdies on the last 3 holes of regulation including a 20 foot putt on the last hole to win by a single stroke.
-Day followed that up with his first Major Championship at the PGA http://www.birdgolf.com/carpe-diem/ Currently the World #1, Day has won 7 of the last 17 times he has teed it up on the PGA Tour.
+Jason Day had finished in the Top 3 of 5 Major Championships with his latest “failure” coming at the 2015 Open Championship when he missed a 20-foot putt on the 72nd hole that would have put him in the playoff.
+Day won the following week at the Canadian Open by making birdies on the last 3 holes of regulation including a 20-foot putt on the last hole to win by a single stroke.
+Day followed that up with his first Major Championship at the PGA Currently the World #1, Day has won 7 of the last 17 times he has teed it up on the PGA Tour.

 All of these great players have tasted the bitterness of defeat many more times than they have enjoyed the sweetness of victory.
 It comes with the turf.